chrisaaronr/ANKI/README.md

 # ANKI
-My ANKI cards for String Methods,... etc. in markdown.
+My ANKI cards for String Methods, Array Methods,... etc. in markdown.
 Grouped by concepts, each folder contains a markdown file of my cards and CodeWar katas related to the topic.

 ## How It's Made:
 **Tech used:** Markdown, JavaScript